Aura Revive Massage Gun Review

 The heated mode works only with a special flat attachment.
 Notice the metal pin inside.

 Aura says the heating technology used here is infrared and patented.
-We thought it looked pretty similar to what we saw with the Urikar Pro 2 heated massage gun and similar heated massage guns.
+We thought it looked pretty similar to what we saw with the KiCA Evo massage gun and Hypervolt.
 Either way, it works okay and gets pleasantly warm after about a minute or two.

 The therapy is perfect for the back of the neck, shoulders, arms, legs, and calves.
 You can use the hot percussion treatment after running or cycling in cold weather.
-It’s also perfect for just before you retire to bed.
-We like the heated massage gun attachment more than the others.
+It’s also perfect just before you retire for the night.
+We prefer the heated massage gun attachment over the others.

 But the heated mode isn’t the only mode here.
 There are two other modes.